nathants/mcptools/README.md

 - Create mock servers for testing client applications
 - Proxy MCP requests to shell scripts for easy extensibility
 - Create interactive shells for exploring and using MCP servers
+- Scaffold new MCP projects with TypeScript support
 - Format output in various styles (JSON, pretty-printed, table)
 - Support all transport methods (HTTP, stdio)